ReddyBytes/Docker/Theory/2_Docker_Intro&Architecture.md

 ![Virtualization vs Containerization](/Theory/images/vm-vs-containers.webp)

 To implementing this process we need a software tool that is __DOCKER__.
+Container Engine are like ContainerD, CRI-O

 ## DOCKER
 Docker is a platform for developing, shipping and running applications inside containers.